RinFuramingo/learning-js/README.md

 # learning-js

-> This project will be updated in a bit

 This repository will contain simple projects geared towards learning JavaScript!
 As I am starting out myself, I want to document this journey as good as I can :smile:

 ## steps